MateusGuedess/ecommerce-zone/README.md

 ```

-Now we have the product created, we can add the product to the cart.
+With the product created you can add the product to the cart making a post request to the endpoint /cart-items with
-To do that, we need to make a post request to the endpoint /cart-items with the following body:
+the following body:

 ```json
 POST /cart-items